BECOME A GUARDIAN HOME

 Provide high quality dog food

-Live within an approximate 2 hour distance from LABRADOODLES of MONTANA (we will be moving to Helena, MT)
+Live within an approximate 2 hour distance from LABRADOODLES of MONTANA (we are in Belgrade, MT)

 Must not own any other intact dogs for the entire duration of the guardian contract, unless of the same sex

 Provide a safe secure environment

 Occasionally LABRADOODLES of MONTANA will hold back a puppy that we feel is breeding quality, but not neccessarily needed in our program.
 In order to offer these pups for sale to approved breeders, we would like them to have their health screening started.
 These tests will begin around 16 weeks of age.
 Temporary guardian homes are homes that care for these puppies while they are getting their testing underway, raising them indoors as family companions, usually until about 5-6 months old.
 If health testing is not passed, puppies may be offered to these guardians as altered pets, for a discounted adoption fee.
 If they pass, puppies will be sold to approved breeders that will raise them in a home environment.

 Temporary guardian homes must understand and accept the fact that they are only a temporary home for the puppy, and be very willing to let him/her leave when the time comes.
 This is not for everyone!

 After a puppy does leave, another temporary guardianship may be started, or a permanent one.
 Guardians are responsible for socializing, housebreaking, and puppy manners.
 This is a great way to earn a little extra money AND have the loving companionship of a sweet natured pick of the litter puppy for a couple of months!